 With 2017 marking the fifth edition of the conference, we’ll be celebrating by welcoming back some of our favourite speakers from past years too, to discuss how things have changed since we last heard from them (details below).

 We’re also moving to a beautiful new venue to accommodate more people following the over-subscribed waitlist for tickets last year.
 The move also means we can keep tickets prices at the same rate as last year.
 Conway Hall is a unique, wood-panelled central London venue designed in 1929 by Frederick Mansford, and will be an ideal new home for ModMag.

-Speakers confirmed for The Modern Magazine 2017 are:
+The line-up for The Modern Magazine 2017:

 Anja Aronowsky Cronberg — Editor-in-chief/founder, Vestoj (France)

 Nicholas Blechman — Creative director, The New Yorker (US)